EdwinVW/dapr-traffic-control/README.md

 1. After some random interval, the Camera Simulation sends a *VehicleRegistered* message to the `/exitcam` endpoint of the TrafficControlService (containing the license-number generated in step 1, a random exit-lane (1-3) and the exit timestamp).
 1. The TrafficControlService retrieves the VehicleState that was stored at vehicle entry.
 1. The TrafficControlService calculates the average speed of the vehicle using the entry- and exit-timestamp.
 It also stores the VehicleState with the exit timestamp for audit purposes, but this is left out of the sequence diagram for clarity.
 1. If the average speed is above the speed-limit, the TrafficControlService calls the `/collectfine` endpoint of the FineCollectionService.
-The request payload will be a *SpeedingViolation* containing the license-number of the vehicle, the identifier of the road, the speeding-violation in KMh and the timestamp of the violation.
+The request payload will be a *SpeedingViolation* containing the license-number of the vehicle, the identifier of the road, the speeding-violation in km/h and the timestamp of the violation.
 1. The FineCollectionService calculates the fine for the speeding-violation.
 1. The FineCollectionSerivice calls the `/vehicleinfo/{license-number}` endpoint of the VehicleRegistrationService with the license-number of the speeding vehicle to retrieve its vehicle- and owner-information.
 1. The FineCollectionService sends a fine to the owner of the vehicle by email.